200 km/h in the Wrong Lane

-200 km/h in the Wrong Lane, also titled t.A.T.u. in Japan, is the second, and first English-language, studio album by Russian music duo t.A.T.u., released on 10 December 2002, by Interscope Records.
-It is the duo's first studio album to be associated with Interscope after signing to Universal, the label they signed to in 1998.
+200 km/h in the Wrong Lane (also titled t.A.T.u. in Japan) is the first English-language and second overall studio album by Russian music duo t.A.T.u.
+It was first released on 7 October 2002 in Europe, then on 10 December 2002 in North America, by Interscope Records.
+It is the duo's first studio album to be associated with Interscope after signing to Universal in 2001.
 Due to the duo's lack of English vocabulary, the album was produced and written by producers such as Trevor Horn, Martin Kierszenbaum, Sergio Galoyan, Robert Orton and Ivan Shapovalov, who was placed as the duo's manager and executive producer.
 200 km/h lyrically explores themes such as teenage rebellion, love, sexuality, sadness, independence and social rebellion.

 The album received mixed reviews from contemporary music critics.
 Many critics praised the catchiness and production standards, while ambivalent towards the duo's tacky imagery and vocal abilities.
 Upon its release, it debuted inside the top-ten in many European countries including Denmark, Austria, Finland, and Italy.
 It became the duo's best-selling album on the US Billboard 200, peaking at 13.
-The album became the highest selling album in Russia, with estimated shipments of one million copies.
-They went on to promote the album with their Show Me Love Tour.
+The album became the highest selling album in Russia, with estimated shipments of one million copies. t.A.T.u. went on to promote the album with their Show Me Love Tour.

 One of the three official singles, "All the Things She Said", became one of the most successful singles of the 2000s, charting at the top spot in over 20 countries.
 The song was responsible for bringing the group to the spotlight, particularly with the accompanying music video, which caused international controversy.
-"Not Gonna Get Us" and "How Soon Is Now?" charted moderately worldwide.
-With the sales, they became the first Russian act to have an album charting in many charts worldwide and the second to chart on the US Billboard 200, following Gorky Park in 1989.
+The following singles, "Not Gonna Get Us" and "How Soon Is Now?", charted moderately worldwide.
+The album was the first by a Russian act to chart in many countries, and the second to chart on the US Billboard 200, following Gorky Park in 1989.